 Beware the Nice Ones: Despite being in a horrible setting filled with villains, Dr. Thredson remains surprisingly nice.
 It's because he's serial killer Bloody Face.

-Big Bad Ensemble: The season stars with Dr Arden, Sister Jude and Bloody Face.
+Big Bad Ensemble: The season starts with Dr Arden, Sister Jude and Bloody Face.
 Later on, this grows to include a possessed Sister Eunice, the Monsignor, and the new Bloody Face.
 The aliens remain a more remote menace with an agenda rather difficult to parse.

 Black and Gray Morality: Sister Jude starts out as the season's power-mad antagonist, but shortly emerges as a surprisingly sympathetic figure.
 In fact, nearly every villainous character becomes at least briefly more sympathetic when confronted with an even more potent evil.